Meanliss/law-law-law/frontend/README.md

-  # AI Chatbot for Law Website
+  # Chatbot Web UI Design

-  This is a code bundle for AI Chatbot for Law Website.
-The original project is available at https://www.figma.com/design/K4ijUbK1j5RAZRXyCkf1kG/AI-Chatbot-for-Law-Website.
+  This is a code bundle for Chatbot Web UI Design.
+The original project is available at https://www.figma.com/design/3g7QqRUtJsUMHVQBBBMYqn/Chatbot-Web-UI-Design.

   ## Running the code